AnthonyEnr1quez/docker-swarm-config/README.md

 ## Plex Setup

-The current easiest way to first setup the plex server is start the container using docker-compose and using host networking.
-Once the server is up and running, the plex service can be deployed into the swarm.
-The [setup_plex_server.yml](plex/setup_plex_server.yml) can be used if your plex server has not been created.
+The current easiest way to first setup the plex server is to deploy the plex service and connect to it using host networking.

 ## Other Directories